status-im/specs/docs/draft/12-sticker-pack.md

 ### Distribution

-Sticker packs are implemented as [ERC721 token](https://eips.ethereum.org/EIPS/eip-721) and contain a set of stickers.
-These stickers are stored inside the sticker pack as a set of hyperlinks pointing to IPFS storage.
+The node implements sticker packs as [ERC721 token](https://eips.ethereum.org/EIPS/eip-721) and contain a set of stickers.
+The node stores these stickers inside the sticker pack as a set of hyperlinks pointing to IPFS storage.
 These hyperlinks are publicly available and can be accessed by any user inside the status chat.
 Stickers can be sent in chat only by accounts that own the sticker pack.

 ### IPFS gateway
 At the moment of writing, the current main Status app uses the [Infura](https://infura.io/) gateway.
 However, clients could choose a different gateway or to run own IPFS node.
 Infura gateway is an HTTPS gateway, which based on an HTTP GET request with the multihash block will return the stored content at that block address.

-The use of gateway is required to enable easy access to the resources over HTTP.
+The node requires the use of a gateway to enable easy access to the resources over HTTP.
-Each image of a sticker is stored inside IPFS using a unique address that is derived from the hash of the file.
+The node stores each image of a sticker inside IPFS using a unique address that is derived from the hash of the file.
 This ensures that a file can't be overridden, and an end-user of the IPFS will receive the same file at a given address.

 ### Security
 The IPFS gateway acts as an end-user of the IPFS and allows users of the gateway to access IPFS without connection to the P2P network.
 Usage of a gateway introduces potential risk for the users of that gateway provider.
 In case of a compromise in the security of the provider, meta information such as IP address, User-Agent and other of its users can be leaked.
-If the provider servers are unavailable the access trough gateway to the IPFS network is lost.
+If the provider servers are unavailable the node loses access through the gateway to the IPFS network.

 ### Status sticker usage
-When a sticker is shown in the app, Status app makes an http GET request to IPFS gateway using the hyperlink.
+When the app shows a sticker, Status app makes an http GET request to IPFS gateway using the hyperlink.

 To send a sticker in chat, a user of Status should buy or install a sticker pack.